Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Proofs of the Main Results

 \subsubsection{The Multiplier Process}

 We now turn our attention to the multiplier process.
 Setting $v \coloneqq \beta-\beta^\natural$ and $\xi_i \coloneqq \scpr{x_i,\beta^\natural}-\nobreak y_i$, the process takes the form

-Unlike the quadratic process, the multiplier process is not intrinsic to the hypothesis set~$K$, but (empirically) describes an interaction of the difference of two hypotheses $\beta, \beta^\natural \in K$ with the model mismatch $\xi \coloneqq \scpr{x,\beta^\natural} - y$ (cf.~Remark~\ref{rmk_local}\ref{rmk_local_mendelson}).
+Unlike the quadratic process, the multiplier process is not intrinsic to the hypothesis set~$K$, but (empirically) describes an interaction of the difference of two hypotheses $\beta, \beta^\natural \in K$ with the model mismatch $\xi \coloneqq \scpr{x,\beta^\natural} - y$ (cf.~Appendix~\ref{subsec:app:rem_main}\ref{rmk_local_mendelson}).

 In order to control the multiplier process, we adapt another result by \citet{men16}, which is based on a refined chaining approach: Instead of applying the traditional generic chaining to the function class $\{\xi \cdot \scpr{\cdot,\beta}\MID \beta \in K\}$, Mendelson isolates the effect of the multiplier term $\xi$, which leads to a bound in terms of $\norm{\xi}_{L^q}$ and geometric properties of the class $\{\scpr{\cdot,\beta}\MID \beta \in K\}$.
 In fact, his result holds true for more general (non-linear) function classes, but in view of the objectives of this article, we only recite the special case of linear functions.
-In order to state this result, several definitions are required. \begin{definition}[ {\citealp[Def.~1.6]{men16}}] For a real-valued random variable $Z$ and $q \geq 1$, we define the \emph{$(q)$-norm} by
+In order to state this result, several definitions are required. \begin{definition}[ {\citep[Def.~1.6]{men16}}] For a real-valued random variable $Z$ and $q \geq 1$, we define the \emph{$(q)$-norm} by

 \end{definition} It is worth comparing the above definition to the moment characterization of sub-Gaussian variables (see Proposition~\ref{prop_sg_se_properties}\ref{prop_sg_se_mom}). \citet[p.~3658]{men16} remarks that the $(q)$-norm \emph{``measure[s] the subgaussian behaviour of the functions involved, but only up to a fixed level, rather than at every level''}. \begin{definition} Let $L$ be a set.
 We call a sequence $(L_s)_{s \in \N} \subset 2^L$ of subsets of $L$ an \emph{admissible approximation sequence} if $|L_0|=1$ and $|L_s| \leq 2^{2^s}$ for $s \geq 1$. \end{definition} The following definition introduces a relative of Talagrand's $\gamma$-functional (see Definition~\ref{def_gamma}).
-For this purpose, also recall the notation of dual vectors from Subsection~\ref{subsec:intro:notation}; more precisely, we equip $\R^p$ with the pushforward measure $\Prob \circ x^{-1}$ of a (generic) random vector $x \in \R^p$, so that for every $v \in \R^p$, we have $\norm{v^*}_{L^q}^q = \E[|\scpr{x, v}|^q]$. \begin{definition}[ {\citealp[Def.~1.7]{men16}}] For $L \subset \R^p$ and $u \geq 1$, we define
+For this purpose, also recall the notation of dual vectors from Subsection~\ref{subsec:intro:notation}; more precisely, we equip $\R^p$ with the pushforward measure $\Prob \circ x^{-1}$ of a (generic) random vector $x \in \R^p$, so that for every $v \in \R^p$, we have $\norm{v^*}_{L^q}^q = \E[|\scpr{x, v}|^q]$. \begin{definition}[ {\citep[Def.~1.7]{men16}}] For $L \subset \R^p$ and $u \geq 1$, we define